lorint/brick/README.md

 # Brick gem

-### Have an instantly-running Rails app from only an existing database
+### Have an instantly-running Rails app from any existing database

-An ActiveRecord extension that auto-creates models, views, controllers, and routes.
+Welcome to a seemingly-magical world of spinning up simple and yet well-rounded applications from any existing relational database!
+This gem auto-creates models, views, controllers, and routes.

 ## Documentation